Arkadeep-Nag/dravel/README.md

 - Plan your **travel itinerary** with friends.
 - **Discuss projects** or group sessions for upcoming exams.
 - Stay updated on **local events** and activities.
+- Checkout global news and what your friends have to say on them
+- Understand trends better than anyone.
 - Easy **UI/UX** for seamless navigation.
 - Activity sharing and **community-driven content**.